Multiuser I-MMSE

-Theorem~\ref{theorem2.4} shows how much rate is lost due to the other user, this is due to the fact that some terms in the gradient of the mutual information preclude the effect of the mutual interference of the main links.
+Theorem~\ref{theorem2.4} shows how much rate is lost due to the other user.
+The gradient of the mutual information provides a set of terms that are associated to the mutual interference, which provides a positive change, however, the loss is attributed to the effect of the non-mutual interference, which appears in the second term as a negative change.
 Therefore, we can account for such quantified rate loss via optimal power allocation and optimal precoding.
-Then, in order to be able to understand the achieved rates of each user in a MAC channel, we capitalize on the chain rule of the mutual information to derive the conditional mutual information as follows,
+In order to be able to understand more deeply the achieved rates of each user in a MAC channel.
+Ee capitalize on the chain rule of the mutual information to derive the conditional mutual information as follows,

 and,

 Where the joint mutual information term is defined as follows: